Best Website Builder

 Neptune’s Taphouse & Eatery is a go-to spot for surf-and-turf dishes.
 It’s a solid pick for anything from a quick lunch to a special dinner.

-The website feels refined, traditional, and very polished.
+Their website feels refined, traditional, and very polished.
 Soft pink accents, elegant typography, and a heritage-driven layout help the site capture the grandeur of classic afternoon tea without feeling overly heavy or old-fashioned.

 Sarma is a lively restaurant and bar, mirroring Turkey’s traditional meyhanes with a menu of shareable small plates (meze), paired well with their array of drinks.
 While rooted in Mediterranean flavors, Chef Cassie adds a unique twist based on her diverse culinary encounters, aiming for a blend of the familiar and novel in their offerings.